openedx/edx-toggles/docs/how_to/documenting_new_feature_toggles.rst

 If a toggle needs to be synchronized across services:

 * The ``toggle_description`` could state that you should read the description for the same toggle in XXX service, rather than duplicating a description.
-* The ``toggle_warnings`` should note that the value must be consistent with XXX service.
+* The ``toggle_warning`` should note that the value must be consistent with XXX service.
 XXX will often be the LMS, but not necessarily.

 Third-party toggles
 -------------------